ola-halima/ImKea/README.md

   - The user is directed to the Google Images results page

 ##Objectives
-  - Analyze images for dominant colors (store and map those colors to a list of 'basic' colors)
+  - Analyze images for dominant colors (store and map those colors to a list of 'basic' colors chosen)
-  - Develop color-name mapping algorithm (What constitutes red?
-How many color names should we map to?
-Which ones?)
+  - Develop color-name mapping algorithm
   - Use the Google Custom Search API, with C
   - Appropriate input/output for users
   - Provide users with relevant and useful results